 Authenticity is a word that gets thrown around too easily and too frequently these days

-+Jason T. Wiser had been going "off-message" for a few days and with good reason.
+Jason T. Wiser went "off-message" for a few days and with good reason.
 And it seemed that he had taken some heat (or perceived heat) as a result of this messaging "faux pas".

 I know that he relies on his Google+ Audience for his business, and that potentially upsetting the cart of his audience was likely a tough decision.
 But in my opinion, a brave decision and the best decision.

 The way I look at it (as many of you know from following my posts) is this: You are who you are.
 Your "off topic" posts display your humanity.
 Instead of being off-putting, they instead make you more real, more interesting, and a person [I'd] like to know better.

 And in knowing you better, from a business standpoint, I'm more likely to both remember you, as well as refer business to you.